vjanelle/polyglottalk/notes/language_basics.md

 Inlining the selectors in your resource is possible, but can rapidly produce unreadable code.
 Many auto-formatting tools also can't handle this.

-It can also lead to duplication of code, especially when you're creating many similiar resources.
+It can also lead to duplication of code, especially when you're creating many similar resources.

 #### Regular expressions